-Though the possibilities for snack theft may go up with the mercury, summer isn’t necessarily great news for all dogs.
-That’s because many suffer from hay fever – just like us humans do.
+Long summer days spell picnics in the pack, sandwiches ripe for the stealing, and epic games of fetch.
+Though the possibilities for snack theft may go up with the temperature, summer isn’t necessarily great news for all dogs.
+That’s because many suffer from hay fever – just like us humans.

 If your dog has any of these symptoms, it’s likely that they suffer from a pollen allergy – essentially, doggy hay fever.